dazuma/toys/toys/docs/guide.md

     disable user-provided Toys files altogether for your own command line binary.
 Indeed, most command line binaries do not need user-customizable tools, and can ship with only built-in tools.
-*   Toys itself has a particular way of displaying online help and displaying errors.
-Toys-Core lets your own command line binary customize these.
+*   Toys itself has a particular way of displaying online help and reporting errors.
+Toys-Core lets your own command line binary customize these and many other features.

 For more information, see the
 [Toys-Core documentation](https://www.rubydoc.info/gems/toys-core/).